Teens and Personal Finance: Five Ways They Can Learn on Their Own

 - Preventing Identity Theft and Scams

 The MoneySKILL curriculum covers a broad range of personal finance topics and is broken out into 37 free modules (in both English and Spanish).
-They will cover everything from credit, money management, insurance and more.
+They will cover everything from how to handle credit, money management, insurance, and more.
 Furthermore, middle school through college students will enjoy this curriculum for free.

-In order to achieve financial well-being as an adult, it is necessary for teens to develop the right habits and financial knowledge about money.
-With CFPB, young people can take the reigns on developing their financial literacy with these lessons that include saving for the future, borrowing money and choosing a career and more.
+To achieve financial well-being as an adult, teens must develop the right habits and financial knowledge about money.
+With CFPB, young people can take the reigns on developing their financial literacy with these lessons that include saving for the future, borrowing money and choosing a career, and more.